nothke/depplier/README.md

 // ALL is a special section that will be applied to all configurations:
 [ALL]
 // "include" corresponds to C++ > General > "Additional Include Directories":
-// (indentation is important, otherwise configparser won't read is as a single line)
 // all paths are relative to project, i.e. they will have "$(SolutionDir)" automatically prepended include =
-    deps\include
+    deps\include // note: indentation is important, otherwise configparser won't read it as a single line

 // "libdir" corresponds to Linker > General > "Additional Library Directories": libdir =